Wang-kaifei/_resume/index.md

 ### Information Retrieval System Based on BM25 Model (python)

 * Use the BM25 model to complete the rerank of the query results, test it on the TREC2019 sub dataset, and the NDCG@10 index is 0.1675.

-### Mass sorting of floating-point numbers with limited memory capacity (C++)

-* It is required to sort 250 million decimal random floating-point numbers under the limit of 512MB memory usage.
-* Using codec technology, loser tree algorithm and multi-threading ideas, generate a 4.28GB dataset randomly, test the program under the hardware conditions of a 2.30GHz quad-core CPU, and all tasks can be completed in 77 seconds.

 ### Automatic sign language recognition application (python)